dan-lee-odinson/coworking-with-claude/README.md

 ---

-## How the Two Projects Connect

-The Project 1 lessons are about **trust** — verify before you act, back up before you change anything, don't confuse confidence with correctness.

-The Project 2 lessons are about **scale** — once you trust the agent, how do you give it durable context, how do you keep it from overwhelming itself, and where does it still fall short?

-You really do need the first set before the second set is useful.

----

 ## A Note on How "Memory" Actually Works

 A clarification for anyone newer to LLMs than I was: Claude's model doesn't run on your computer's GPU.
 Inference happens on Anthropic's servers.
 Two things really are happening locally: